henkelmax/modrepo/docs/minecraft/voicechat/wiki/supported_versions.md

 ### For Mods

 This is a list containing every Minecraft version, Simple Voice Chat has been released to.
-It shows for which Minecraft versions the mod is still maintained.
+It shows for which Minecraft versions the mod is still maintained and supported.

 Snapshots are generally no longer supported after a newer snapshot version is released or the full release of that version is out.